ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 some were tech writers,
 some were students,
 some where teachers,
-people ranged all across the specrum of experience.
+people ranged all across the spectrum of experience.
 You learned to respect where people were coming from with their thoughts.

 Audience and Outcomes
 ~~~~~~~~~~~~~~~~~~~~~

 After the ice breakers,
-we did an exercise where each member of the team was broken into a seperate group,
+we did an exercise where each member of the team was broken into a separate group,
 and had to write down their views for the book.
 We were told to have **up to 3 audiences in mind, and 3 take aways someone would have from reading the book**.
 This allowed people to flesh out their idea of the book without other members.